 When the application has detected action on a socket handled by libcurl, it should call curl_multi_socket_action(3) with the sockfd argument set to the socket with the action.
 When the events on a socket are known, they can be passed as an events bitmask ev_bitmask by first setting ev_bitmask to 0, and then adding using bitwise OR (|) any combination of events to be chosen from CURL_CSELECT_IN, CURL_CSELECT_OUT or CURL_CSELECT_ERR.
 When the events on a socket are unknown, pass 0 instead, and libcurl will test the descriptor internally.
+It is also permissible to pass CURL_SOCKET_TIME-OUT to the sockfd parameter in order to initiate the whole process or when a timeout occurs.

-At return, the integer running_handles points to will contain the number of still running easy handles within the multi handle.
+At return, the integer running_handles points to will contain the number of running easy handles within the multi handle.
 When this number reaches zero, all transfers are complete/done.
-Note that when you call curl_multi_socket_action(3) on a specific socket and the counter decreases by one, it DOES NOT necessarily mean that this exact socket/transfer is the one that completed.
+When you call curl_multi_socket_action(3) on a specific socket and the counter decreases by one, it DOES NOT necessarily mean that this exact socket/transfer is the one that completed.
 Use curl_multi_info_read(3) to figure out which easy handle that completed.